santiago-pelaez/crimson-hackathon/README.md

 #### **3.2.
 Decisions from Backend Review**
 Once the metadata has been reviewed, the sys-admin can take action in a few ways:
   - **Approve Access**: If no malicious intent is detected, the user can be allowed to proceed with their access.
-  - **Lock Account**: If there is suspicion but no clear malicious intent, the user's account can be temporarily locked for further review or investigation or, in contacted by the user and verified, to be physically bypassed by pressing Rasberry Pi passkey.
+  - **Lock Account**: If there is suspicion but no clear malicious intent, the user's account can be temporarily locked for further review or investigation, or, if contacted by the user and verified, to be physically bypassed by pressing the Raspberry Pi passkey.

 ## Setting Up the Lab